eProsima/Fast-DDS/examples/cpp/dds/AdvancedConfigurationExample/README.md

 ### XML Configuration

 Using argument `--xml-profile <profile_name>` will configure the internal DomainParticipant using the profile name loaded from an XML file.
-To load XML files check [following documentation](https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html).
+To load XML files check [Fast DDS documentation](https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html).
 Loading example XML configuration [file](shm_off.xml) and calling this example with `--xml-profile no_shm_participant_profile` will disable Shared Memory Transport for the internal DomainParticipant created.

 This code presents how to run a publisher with this example without Shared Memory: